Directed by Maurizio Pradeaux

 Even blackmailers like J&B

 Death Steps in the Dark opens very promisingly with an excellent train sequence that plays like something straight out of Agatha Christie and establishes the intriguing central puzzle right away.
 Unfortunately, the film fails to fully deliver on its initial promise as it eventually gets bogged down by some seriously misguided attempts at humor.
 While a running gag involving the inspector’s digestion problems is fairly amusing (largely because it is underplayed and doesn’t interfere with the flow of the film), the more broad attempts at comedy fall terribly flat and seriously test the viewer’s patience.
 Luciano dressing up like a woman to hide from the police is one of the most awkward moments but the absolute worst offence is the grossly exaggerated stupidity of the Swedish girlfriend, Ingrid, whose imbecile behavior begins to seriously grate on the nerves after a while.
-In fact, a potentially suspenseful sequence involving a break-in at an old villa is completely ruined by a series of insufferable gags involving Ingrid’s lack of intelligence (a bit with an umbrella is particularly cringe-worthy).
-Also not helping matters any is the fact that this sequence seemingly goes on forever.
+The tonal shifts between the moronic funny business and the rest of film (which is played completely straight) are really jarring, and Pradeaux achieves particularly catastrophic results when he attempts to fuse suspense and comedy in the same scene.
+Such is the case with a potentially suspenseful sequence involving a break-in at an old villa, which is completely bungled by a series of truly insufferable gags involving Ingrid’s lack of intelligence (a bit with an umbrella is particularly cringe-worthy).
+This sequence is by far the low point of the film and it’s made all the worse by the fact that goes on forever.

 A lame attempt at comedy